-I strive to create a therapeutic environment where you can be truly honest and open; where difficult feelings, thoughts and experiences can be given room to be shared, felt and understood.
-I offer a human approach to my therapeutic encounters, and have an interest in untying the stigma attached to mental health, such as medical labels, self-harm and hearing voices.
+I strive to offer a therapeutic environment where you will feel safe to be creative and speak honestly; where difficult feelings, thoughts and experiences can be given room to be shared, felt and understood.

-My approach is informed by psychotherapy and group analysis and I am interested in exploring how past experiences affect your relationship with the present.
+My approach is informed by psychotherapy and art as social action; and I am interested in understanding how the political, social and personal experiences affect one’s relationship with the present.

 Training, qualifications & experience

-I am a fully qualified Art Psychotherapist (MA) registered with HCPC and the British Association of Art Therapists.
-I have over seven years experience in art psychotherapy, and over eight years experience working in social care.
+I am a state registered Art Psychotherapist, registered with HCPC and a member of the British Association of Art Therapists.

-As well as my private practice at the London Art Therapy Centre in Archway, I am a lecturer on the Art Psychotherapy MA at Goldsmiths College and co-founded a Therapeutic Art Studio for refugees – the New Art Studio.
+Prior to my private practice, I was a lecturer on the Art Psychotherapy MA at Goldsmiths College and co-founded a Therapeutic Art Studio for refugees – the New Art Studio.

-I have experience working with young adults who are marginalised, struggle with their identity, self harm, have destructive behaviour and suicidal thoughts.
+- I have experience working with adults who are marginalised, struggle with their identity, self harm, have destructive behaviour and suicidal thoughts.